Wgmlgz/zhaba-script/docs/1 Introduction.md

 # Compatibility

 Zhaba-script currently requires zero external dependencies in interpretation mode and C compiler like GCC if you want to translate programs to C. Also You will need a C++20 compiler with Cmake to build it.
-Pinecone has been successfully tested on Linux, MacOS and Windows.
+Zhaba-script has been successfully tested on Linux, MacOS and Windows.

 # Setup ⚙️